BJ Watling: New Zealand wicketkeeper to retire after England tour in June

 "Although I've had to make this announcement ahead of the tour to England, my focus is very much on the three Tests ahead and preparing to perform in them."

-With the bat, Watling has scored 3,773 runs in 73 tests at 38.11 with eight hundreds and 19 half-centuries, with his highest score of 205 coming against England at Mt Maunganui in 2019.
+With the bat, Watling has scored 3,773 runs in 73 Tests at 38.11 with eight hundreds and 19 half-centuries, with his highest score of 205 coming against England at Mount Maunganui in 2019.

 New Zealand coach Gary Stead paid tribute to Watling's grit and determination that helped him forge a career as one of the country's finest glovemen.